yordanosd/rainbows/README.md

 Model your array of hashes after the following:

 ![Simple Rainbow](images/rainbow-rgb.jpg)

-**TODO (optional)**
-You will need to add a couple elements to the `color_lookup` hash as well, if you want to be able to display the names of those last two colors.

 **TODO #2**
 Use your `rainbow` array to print out each color name in sequence.